 Our education programme aims to assess where each child is on their learning journey and support them to prepare successfully for their future.
 Children arrive at WW from a variety of backgrounds and with a wide range of educational needs.

-This bespoke programme aims to re-engage the child with learning and help them prepare for future education, employment or training.
-It also also aims to support both the child and their wider team to make decisions about their next educational steps.
+Each programme is designed to re-engage children with learning and help prepare them for future education, employment or training.
+It also supports the child and the wider team to make informed decisions about the most appropriate next steps in their educational journey.

-We believe that every child has unique strengths, abilities and potential, and we acknowledge and celebrate their progress and achievements.
-For some children, the most appropriate pathway might be to attend a mainstream or independent school or college of further education, and we work closely with local institutions to facilitate this.
+We believe every child has unique strengths, abilities and potential, and we celebrate their progress and achievements at every stage.
+For some children, the most appropriate pathway is to attend a local mainstream or specialist school or a further education college, and we work closely with education providers to support successful transitions where this best meets the child’s needs.

 Our team of tutors support each child on a one-to one basis, delivering a rigorous programme of assessment which identifies their strengths and areas for development.